khval/kittyMusiCraft.library/README.md

   St Pause banknr

-if you find any problem please report in bugtracker.
+If you find any problem please report this in the bugtracker.
 The commands that are not implemented will return an error.

 # What is this extension for?

-This extension should provide support for pro-tracker / scream-tracker, amiga music modules. there are some libraries that can be used implement this, that can make it easier.

-ptplayer.library & ptreplayer.library for example, see OS4Depot.net for OS4 version,
-and Aminet for SDK / header files.
+This extension should provide support for pro-tracker / scream-tracker, amiga music modules. this extention uses: ptplayer.library & ptreplay.library See OS4Depot.net for OS4 version, and Aminet for SDK / header files.